-Description: execute a program or a script at the provided absolute path with the (optional) provided arguments.

-Syntax: systemcommand:programPath arg:arg1 arg:arg2 ... arg:argN programPath is the absolute path of an executable program or script.
-For example /usr/bin/vlc or C:\\Tools\\myTool.exe arg1 ... argN are the arguments to be used when executing programPath.
+systemcommand Type: keyword Description: execute a program or a script at the provided absolute path with the (optional) provided arguments.
+Syntax:systemcommand:programPath arg:arg1 arg:arg2 ... arg:argN programPath is the absolute path of an executable program or script.
+For example /usr/bin/vlc or C:\\Tools\\myTool.exe If the path to an executable contains spaces, it must be written between quotes. \arg1 ... argN are the arguments to be used when executing programPath.
 If no arguments are needed, then the arg: keywords are not necessary.

-If the path to an executable contains spaces, it must be written between quotes.
+If an argument contains spaces it must be written between quotes.
+Examples: